Earmark (politics): Definitions

 Typically, a legislator seeks to insert earmarks that direct a specified amount of money to a particular organization or project in their home state or district.

 US Congress Appropriation committees

 The two most powerful Congressional committees, the Senate Committee on Appropriations and the House Committee on Appropriations, pass bills that regulate expenditures of the United States federal government.
 Chairs and Members of these committees are seen as influential.
 The Senate Appropriations Committee is the largest committee in the U.S. Senate, with 30 members in the 114th Congress and is, therefore one of the most powerful committees in the Senate.
 In 2006 the two committees controlled $843 billion a year in discretionary spending in 2006 and earmarked tens of billions of dollars that year.

-President Barack Obama proposed freezing discretionary spending representing approximately 12% of the budget in his 2011 State of the Union Address.